slubold/slubold.github.io/index.md

 # Research
-My research covers a host of network and data science topics.
-I am passionate about working on high-impact problems in data science.
+My research covers a host of network and data science topics, and I am have extensive experience in causal inference, network analysis, and survey design.
+I am passionate about developing user-friendly and statistically rigorous software that allows researchers to better understand and learn from their data.
 See [here](./research-publications.html) for more information on my research and recent publications.

 # [Teaching](./teaching.html)